figment-networks/datahub-learn/network-documentation/avalanche/tutorials/create-mint-transfer-nft.md

 To make experimenting with the creation and exchange of NFTs easier, we have built **NFT Studio** into the [Avalanche Wallet](https://wallet.avax.network/), where you can use it to create NFTs as assets that we call Collectibles.
 Collectibles can be generic NFTs with a picture and a description, or custom NFTs with payloads containing JSON, custom URL, or UTF-8 data.
 You can create them using a simple point and click interface, enabling you to go from the idea of sending NFTs to your friends within minutes.
 No technical knowledge is required.

-To access the **NFT Studio**, log into your Avalanche Wallet, and on the left side select **Studio**:
+*Step 4- To access the **NFT Studio**, log into your Avalanche Wallet, and on the left side select **Studio**:

-This will open the NFT Studio.
+*Step 5- This will open the NFT Studio.
 There you have two options: **New Family**, for the creation of a new family of NFTs, and **Mint Collectible** for creating new assets in existing families.
 We need to create our first family of NFTs, so click **New Family**.

 ### Create NFT Family